tldr-pages/tldr/pages/common/updog.md

 > It allows uploading and downloading via HTTP/S, can set ad hoc SSL certificates and use HTTP basic auth.
 > More information: <https://github.com/sc0tfree/updog>.

-- Start a HTTP server on your current directory:
+- Start a HTTP server for the current directory:

 `updog`

-- Start a HTTP server on a specified directory:
+- Start a HTTP server for a specified directory:

 `updog --directory {{/path/to/directory}}`